aaspring/zakird.com/cv.md

 ---
 {% include JB/setup %}

-I am a Ph.D. candidate and research fellow in Computer Science and Engineering at the [University of Michigan](https://eecs.umich.edu) where my research is primarily focused on applied systems security and security policy; I am advised by [Professor J. Alex Halderman](https://jhalderm.com/) and also frequently collaborate with [Professor Michael Bailey](https://web.eecs.umich.edu/~mibailey/).
+I am a Ph.D. candidate in [Computer Science and Engineering](https://www.cse.umich.edu) at the [University of Michigan](https://umich.edu) where my research is primarily focused on applied systems security and security policy; I am advised by [Professor J. Alex Halderman](https://jhalderm.com/) and also frequently collaborate with [Professor Michael Bailey](https://web.eecs.umich.edu/~mibailey/).

 #### Contact Information

-I am best reached by e-mail at [zakir@umich.edu](mailto:zakir@umich.edu) or by phone at (224) 286-4210.
-I maintain code on [github](https://github.com/zakird).
-My PGP key is available [here](gpg.html); my mailing address is:
+I am best reached by e-mail at [zakir@umich.edu](mailto:zakir@umich.edu) ([PGP key](gpg.html)) or by phone at (224) 286-4210.
+My address is:
 	<div class="address">
 	<ul>
 	<li>Zakir Durumeric</li>